microsoft/testbase/Samples/Package/Functional/Calculator-Appium-Python-unittest-Sample/README.md

-# Calculator Functional Package (Appium Python Test Cases)
+# Calculator Functional Package (Appium Python unittest Test Cases)
 ## Calculator
 Calculator is a sample app which is being tested.
 Click [here](../../../../Sample-App-Src/Calculator) for details of Calculator.